savonet/book/quickstart.md

 _fallible_.
 A typical example is a source obtained by `input.http`: at some point the stream might stop (e.g. if it is only available during daytime), or be subject to technical difficulties (e.g. it gets disconnected from the internet for a short period of time).
-In this case, we generally want to fallback to another source, typically an emergency playlist consisting of local files which we are sure are going to be available.
+In this case, we generally want to fall back to another source, typically an emergency playlist consisting of local files which we are sure are going to be available.
 This can be achieved by using the `fallback` operator which plays the first available source in a list of sources: